remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 > helm install my-sentiment-analysis ./kubernetes/helm/sentiment-analysis
 > ```
 >
+> After installing the Prometheus stack, it may take some time for all pods to become ready.
+You can monitor the status using `kubectl get pods` to ensure they are running before proceeding.
+>
 > ```bash
 >  # Keep this running in a separate terminal
-> kubectl port-forward svc/app-frontend 3000:3000
+> kubectl port-forward svc/my-sentiment-analysis-app-frontend 3000:3000
 > ```
 >
 > ```bash
 >  # Keep this running in another terminal
-> kubectl port-forward service/app-service 5000:5000
+> kubectl port-forward svc/my-sentiment-analysis-app-service 5000:5000
 > ```
 >
 > 4. Access the interfaces: